XxDaShTixX/PDFMultiTool/README.md

 # 📃 About
 PDF Multi-Tool is a desktop application built with Windows Forms and .NET Framework 4.8 in C#.
 It uses the GhostScript library to convert and perform other tasks on PDF files.
 The application provides a user-friendly interface for managing conversion tasks.

-This is currently work in progress.
-Once I have at least a complete feature implemented, I will publish the first release.

 # 📃 Code Dependencies
 - This project is built using the [GhostScript.NET by Artifex](https://github.com/ArtifexSoftware/Ghostscript.NET) .NET library.
   - NuGet package: [Ghostscript.NET](https://www.nuget.org/packages/Ghostscript.NET/).